 The focus of the lower level courses will be the acquisition of basic fire technology skills, while the upper level courses will primarily focus on the research and administration of fire protection as a component of the public delivery system.

 A minor in economics complements all liberal arts majors.
-Mathematics majors and other science majors will find an economics minor an excellent tool to use in conjunction with their scientific skills.
-Economics is the most quantitative of the social sciences.
-Majors in the applied disciplines such as business, criminal justice, nursing, social work and education will find that the economics minor is a valuable addition to their studies.
+Business majors can complete a small number of economics courses to complete a minor in economics.
+Mathematics majors, social science majors and hard science majors will find an economics minor an excellent tool to use in conjunction with their scientific skills.